 Northern Kingdoms May Have Contributed to the Decline in Paganism

-As a result of political pressures from the mainland and Christian missionary work in the north, the burgeoning kingdoms of Northern Europe turned increasingly to Christianity.
-These small northern kingdoms may not have withstood a war with the much larger and more organized empire to the south let alone dominate, and they would certainly have been forcibly converted had they lost.
+Partly as a result of political pressures from the mainland and Christian missionary work in the north, the burgeoning kingdoms of Northern Europe turned increasingly to Christianity.
+These small northern kingdoms may not have withstood a war with the much larger and more organized empire to the south, and they would almost certainly have been forcibly converted had they lost.
 Hence, the pagan way of life began to decline as these kingdoms rose.

 Raids were Likely Motivated by Economics

 There are many possible reasons that the Vikings began raiding, most of them economic.
-The first confirmed Viking attack on Lindisfarne was committed against a Christian church, but was probably not motivated by race or religion.
-The Roman Catholic church liked to keep shiny things, and the Vikings liked to take shiny things.
+The first confirmed Viking attack was committed against a Christian church at Lindisfarne, but was probably not motivated by race or religion.
+The Roman Catholic church liked to keep shiny things, and the Vikings liked to have shiny things.
 However, it seems unlikely that the any of the early Viking groups were large enough or organized enough to carry out major attacks that could drive Christians out of Scandinavia or the U.K., and the Christianization of the Northern European kingdoms would only have made such an attempt that much harder.

 Trade, Travel, and Intermarriage